Georgia Pathways to Coverage

 • Community service

-• Vocational educational training
+• Vocational education training

 • Enrollment in an institution of higher education

-• Enrollment and active engagement in the Georgia Vocational Rehabilitation Agency
+• Enrollment and active engagement in the Georgia Vocational Rehabilitation Agency (GVRA) Vocational Rehabilitation program

 Provider Manual